 Insulin is a hormone made in the pancreas, which is an organ in your body that helps with digestion.
 It helps your body use glucose (sugar) for energy.

-But when you have diabetes, sometimes your pancreas doesn’t make any insulin, doesn’t make enough or the insulin it makes doesn’t work properly.
+But when you have diabetes, sometimes your pancreas doesn’t make any insulin, doesn’t make enough or the insulin it makes doesn’t work properly (called insulin resistance).
 And that’s why some people with diabetes are insulin-dependent, which means they need to take it as medication.
 Taking insulin helps you manage your blood sugar levels.

 Here’s Emma to show you how to inject insulin safely.
 There are seven simple steps and you can pause and rewind where you need to.
 If you know someone with diabetes or would like family and friends to understand more about injecting insulin, please click the share button and help others learn.